Sparse Robust Classification via the Kernel Mean

-In the problem of binary classification, the goal is to learn a classifier that accurately predicts an instances corresponding label.
-Many cutting edge classification algorithms, such as the support vector machine, logistic regression, boosting and so on, output a classifier of the form,
+In the problem of binary classification, the goal is to learn a classifier that accurately predicts the corresponding label of an observed instance.
+Given a sample $\{(x_i,y_i)\}_{i=1}^n$, many classification algorithms, such as the support vector machine, logistic regression, boosting (for a particular choice of weak learners) and so on, output a classifier of the form,

-with $\alpha_i \geq 0$, $\sum \alpha_i =1$ and $K(x,x')$ a function that measures the similarity of two instances $x$ and $x'$.
-Algorithmically, optimizing these weights is a difficult problem that still attracts much research effort.
+with $\alpha_i \in \RR$ and $K(x,x')$ a function that measures the similarity of two instances $x$ and $x'$.
+Although there are many sophisticated methods that can optimize the weights $\alpha_i$, it is nevertheless a non-trivial problem that still attracts a lot of research effort.
 Furthermore, \emph{explaining} these methods to the uninitiated is a difficult task.
-Letting all the $\alpha_i$ be equal in \ref{General Kernel Classifier} leads to a conceptually simpler classification rule, one that requires little effort to motivate or explain: the mean,
+Letting all $\alpha_i$ be equal leads to a conceptually simpler classification rule, one that requires little effort to motivate or explain: the mean classifier,

 The above is a simple and intuitive classification rule.
-It classifies by the average similarity to the previously observed positive and negative instances, with the most similar class being the output of the classifier.
-It has been studied previously, for example in chapter one of \cite{Scholkopf2002} and further in \cite{Devroye1996,Servedio1999,Kalai2008,Balcan2008}.
-The main drawbacks of the mean classification rule are prohibitive storage and evaluation costs.
-In fact, this is the motivation given for the support vector machine (SVM) in \cite{Scholkopf2002}.
-Our goal here is to reinvigorate interest in this very average algorithm. \\ \\ The chapter proceeds as follows:
+It classifies by the total similarity to the previously observed positive and negative instances, with the most similar class the output of the classifier.
+It has been studied previously, for example, in chapter one of \citep{Scholkopf:2002} and further in \citep{Devroye1996,Servedio1999,Kalai2008,Balcan2008}.
+We will show that in addition to the obvious simplicity, this approach has some \emph{unique} advantages. \\ \\ We argue for the mean classifier as follows: